gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Drawing/README.md

 `Gapotchenko.FX.Drawing.ThemeColors` class provides access to theme colors of a host operating system.

-The difference between `ThemeColors` and `SystemColors` is that theme colors are **the real colors** shown on screen, while `SystemColors` provided by the stock `System.Drawing` module are at most just a compatible approximation from the past.
+The difference between `ThemeColors` and `SystemColors` is that theme colors are **the real colors** displayed on screen, while `SystemColors` provided by the stock `System.Drawing` module are at most just a compatible approximation stuck in the constraints of the past.

 ## ColorMetrics